-When I am writing I like to have my volume loud enough where I can hear it, but not loud enough where it distracts my thought process when writing.
-After some trial and error 20% is about where I need it to hit that sweet spot.
+When I am writing, I like to have my volume loud enough to hear it, but not loud enough where it distracts my thought process when writing.
+After some trial and error, 20% is about where I need it to hit that sweet spot.

 Add 30 Minutes to Date

 This is an action that I use as a later variable.
-I use at as a custom Pomodoro technique.
+I use it as a custom Pomodoro technique.

-When I first start writing in the morning it can be daunting at times to look at a blank page.
-When I am in that mood I often use the Pomodoro Technique to get myself going.
+When I first start writing in the morning, it can be daunting to look at a blank page.
+When I am in that mood, I often use the Pomodoro Technique to get myself going.
 The first step in creating a custom Pomodoro Timer in Shortcuts is with this action.

 This action works by taking the current date and time and adding 30 minutes to it.
 From there, I use it in the next action to create an event.

-You can always adjust the time in this for to your preference if you so choose.
+You can always adjust the time in this to your preference if you so choose.

 With the adjusted time, I create an event called “Writing” in my calendar that starts immediately and ends 30 minutes later using the Adjusted Date as a Magic Variable.